 Liquid crystal cells do not emit their own light and require backlighting.
 The liquid crystal cells can only vary the passage of light to create the desired colour and subsequently an image.

 This display technology is based on organic (carbon and hydrogen-bonded) materials that emit light when an electric current is applied.
 This is a solid-state display technology where energy passed through the organic sheet is released in the form of light, also known as electroluminescence.
 Colours can be controlled by carefully crating organic emission, however, most manufacturers add red, green and blue films in the OLED stack.
 There are two types of OLED panels:

 Like CRTs, this display type consists of a complex electronic grid to sequentially control individual pixels in each row.
 It does not contain storage capacitors making update rates slow and a high power consumption to maintain a pixel’s state.
 These are mainly used for simple character and iconic displays.

 - Active Matrix OLED (AMOLED):

 OLEDs and AMOLEDs in particular are far superior to LCDs.
 Their construction is relatively simpler and they can be extremely thin since there is no need of external backlighting.
-In addition to this they consume significantly less power, have faster refresh rates, high contrast, great color reproduction and higher resolutions.
+In addition to this, they consume significantly less power, have faster refresh rates, high contrast, great colour reproduction and higher resolutions.
 Most fully immersive HMDs utilize this technology.

 Digital Light Projector (DLP) Microdisplay

 DLP Microdisplays are one of the fastest display technologies in existence.
-Their speed of color refresh, low latency, low power consumption and extreme high resolutions (0.3 inch array diagonal enables a 1280 x 720 image) make them ideal candidates for building head-mounted displays.
+Their speed of colour refresh, low latency, low power consumption and extremely high resolutions (0.3-inch array diagonal enables a 1280 x 720 image) make them ideal candidates for building head-mounted displays.